Thursday, 23 August 2012

 I started the engine and continued the climb to Banker Pass.
 In the far distance the rugged peaks rounded, and a suspicion of sage on the east wind heralded the gates of the Okanogan.

 As I swung around a blind bend the scene suddenly turned to Dante: an entire mountainside razed black and smouldering, heat waves dancing over its charred crust.
-I cranked the window against the acrid fumes and proceeded with caution.
+I cranked the window against its acrid fumes and proceeded with caution.
 Yellow cards staked along the verge assured me this was a fire-management burn, under the theoretical control of a man behind a desk in a town twenty miles away.
 The Forest Service was getting a jump on wildfire season, burning the scrub and slash from this clearcut slope while the still-forested ones were fresh enough to discourage disaster.

-I rested my forehead on the steering wheel and drew a shaky breath.
-The trouble you can get into with your mind in neutral.
+I rested my forehead on the steering wheel and drew a long, shaky breath.
+The trouble you get into with your mind in neutral.
 According to the atlas, I had arrived at Sweetgrass Butte, official edge of the twentieth century, and at 1860 meters, the highest point in the region.

 (Adapted from Rough Around the Edges, copyright RK Henderson.
 Photo courtesy of WikiMedia and a generous photographer.)